-I, VAUGHN F. MONTES, Filipino, of legal age a and a resident of OMITTED OMITTED , after having been duly sworn to in accordance with law do hereby declare that: •

-- I am a nominee for independent director of the Rizal Commercial Banking Corporation and have been its independent director since September 26, 2016. - I am affiliated with the following companies or organizations (including Government-Owned and Controlled Corporations):
+- I, VAUGHN F. MONTES, Filipino, of legal age and a resident of 30 Nottingham St. Hillsborough Alabang Village, Cupang, Muntinlupa 1770, after having been duly sworn to in accordance with law do hereby declare that: - 1.
+I am a nominee for independent director of the Rizal Commercial Banking Corporation and have been its independent director since September 26, 2016. - 2.
+I am affiliated with the following companies or organizations (including Government-Owned and Controlled Corporations):

-COMPANY/ORGANIZATION POSITION/RELATIONSHIP PERIOD OF SERVICE Parents for Education Foundation (PAREF) Trustee 2000 to present PAREF Southridge School for Boys Chairman and President 2014 to present PAREF Westbridge School for Boys Trustee 2000 to present PAREF Northfield School for Boys Trustee 2000 to present Foundation for Economic Freedom Founding Fellow/Trusted 2014 to prosent Center for Family Advancement President 2017 to present Center for Excellence in Governance Director 2016 to present Institute for Corporate Directors Teaching Fellow - Corporate Governance 2015 to present Asian Development Bank National Consultant on Public 2012 to present Technical Assistance Grant on Private Partnerships Risk Public Private Partnerships Management to the National 1 Program Economic Development Authority / Public Private Partnership Center possess all the qualifications and none of the disqualifications to serve as an Independent Director of the Rizal Commercial Banking Corporation, as provided for in Section 38 of the Securities Regulation Code, its Implementing Rules and Regulations and other SEC issuances.
-I am related to the following director/officer/substantial shareholder of (RCBC and its subsidiaries and affiliates) other than the relationship provided under Rule 38 2,3 of the Securities Regulation Code, (where applicable)
+COMPANY/ORGANIZATION POSITION/RELATIONSHIP PERIOD OF SERVICE Parents for Education Foundation (PAREF) Trustee 2000 to present PAREF Southridge School for Boys Chairman and President 2014 to present PAREF Westbridge School for Boys Trustee 2000 to present PAREF Northfield School for Boys Trustee 2000 to present Foundation for Economic Freedom Founding Fellow/Trustee 2014 to present Center for Family Advancement President 2017 to present Center for Excellence in Governance Director 2016 to present Institute for Corporate Directors Teaching Fellow - Corporate Governance 2015 to present Asian Development Bank Technical Assistance Grant on Public Private Partnerships Program National Consultant on Public Private Partnerships Risk Management to the National Economic Development Authority / Public Private Partnership Center 2012 to present

+3. I possess all the qualifications and none of the disqualifications to serve as an Independent Director of the Rizal Commercial Banking Corporation, as provided for in Section 38 of the Securities Regulation Code, its Implementing Rules and Regulations and other SEC issuances.

+4. I am related to the following director/officer/substantial shareholder of (RCBC and its subsidiaries and affiliates) other than the relationship provided under Rule 38.2.3 of the Securities Regulation Code, (where applicable)

-NAME OF DIRECTOR/ OFFICER/ SUBSTANTIAL SHAREHOLDER COMPANY NATURE OF RELATIONSHIP NA ["
+NAME OF DIRECTOR/ OFFICER/ SUBSTANTIAL SHAREHOLDER COMPANY NATURE OF RELATIONSHIP NA

-I disclose that I am the subject of the following criminal/administrative investigation or proceeding (as the case may be).
+5. I disclose that I am the subject of the following criminal/administrative investigation or proceeding (as the case may be):

-OFFENSE CHARGED/ TRIBUNAL OR AGENCY STATUS

-INVESTIGATED INVOLVED

-State offense investigated (suit Office of the Ombudsman Case dismissed

-filed against all DBP Directors) (OMB-C-C-16-0408; OMB-C-A-

-16-0360; Business Driven

-Resource Realignment Program)

-State offense investigated (suit Office of the Ombudsman Pending, There has

-filed against all DBP Directors) (July 2015 complaint re GCG- been no action on the

-approved bonuses given to more case by the

-than 2,200 DBP employees) Ombudsman ever

-1 since the complaint

-was filed in 2015.

-State offense investigated (suit Office of the Ombudsman Case dismissed.

-filed against all DBP Directors) (OMB-L-A-16-0543; Loan to

-Province of Marinduque)

-Contribution against all DDO Court of Appeals (CA C D SB Ponding

-Suit filed against all DBP Court of Appeals, CA G.R.
+OFFENSE CHARGED/ INVESTIGATED TRIBUNAL OR AGENCY INVOLVED STATUS State offense investigated (suit filed against all DBP Directors) Office of the Ombudsman (OMB-C-C-16-0408; OMB-C-A- 16-0360; Business Driven Resource Realignment Program) Case dismissed State offense investigated (suit filed against all DBP Directors) Office of the Ombudsman (July 2015 complaint re GCG- approved bonuses given to more than 2,200 DBP employees) Pending.
+There has been no action on the case by the Ombudsman ever since the complaint was filed in 2015.
+State offense investigated (suit filed against all DBP Directors) Office of the Ombudsman (OMB-L-A-16-0543; Loan to Province of Marinduque) Case dismissed.
+Suit filed against all DBP Directors, Ombudsman, and Governor of Marinduque (deceased Court of Appeals.'CA G.R.
 SP.
-Pending.

-Directors, Ombudsman, and No. 154733
+No. 154733 Pending.

-Governor of Marinduque

-(deceased

-- 6. Lem not in government service/affiliated with a government agency or GOCC.
+- 6. I am not in government service/affiliated with a government agency or GOCC.
 I was, however, a national consultant on Public Private Partnerships (PPP) Risk Management to Department of Finance/Bureau of Treasury (from December 2011 to December 2016) and am a national consultant on PPP Risk Management to the National Economic Development Authority/PPP Center (from February 2012 to the present), both under the Asian Development Bank Technical Assistance Grant on PPP Program.
 The posts are appointive and part-time. - 7.
 I shall faithfully and diligently comply with my duties and responsibilities as independent director under the Securities Regulation Code and its Implementing Rules and Regulations, Code of Corporate Governance and other SEC issuances.